-This government controlled camp was considered second only to that at Dachau, near Munich, as the world’s worst atrocity center.
+This government-controlled camp was considered second only to that at Dachau, near Munich, as the world’s worst atrocity centre.
 It had its own gallows, torture rooms, dissection rooms, modern crematoria, laboratories where fiendish experiments were made on living human beings; and its sections were people were systematically starved to death.

 This correspondent made a tour of the camp today and saw everything herein described… The German people saw all this today and they wept.
 Those who didn’t weep were ashamed.
 They said they didn’t know about it, and maybe they didn’t, because the camp was restricted to army personnel.
 But there it was right at their back doors for eight years…